-- Stuff comes in, yet little goes out
+- Stuff comes in, yet little goes out (failure to turn over)

-So if you have a lot of stuff and you want to downsize, you will need to get sorting.
+- So if you have a lot of stuff and want to downsize, you will need to get sorting.
 Keep your stuff in perspective –

 allsorters regularly assists clients with –

 - Developing a timeline for the move (including preparing the house for sale and settlement)